Pat Skipper

-William Patterson "Pat" Skipper (born September 23, 1958) is an American television actor, film actor and voice actor.
-Pat is probably best known for his television work on such shows as The X-Files and Boston Legal.
+William Patterson "Pat" Skipper (born September 23, 1958) is an American actor.
+Skipper is probably best known for his television work on such shows as The X-Files and Boston Legal.
 On film, he played Carducci in the (1996) action/horror film Hellraiser IV: Bloodline, Mason Strode from Halloween, Seabiscuit's Vet from Seabiscuit (2003), Bob from Fits and Starts, and Agent Ellroy from Chain of Command.
 He also wrote a book called "The Working Actor" in 2015.

 Skipper was born in Lakeland, Florida.
 He was educated at Florida State University and Yale University.
 He is married to composer/arranger Jennifer Hammond.
 Their twins, Jack and Amelia, were born in 2002.